SV-Amiri/cloud-infrastructure-examples/Docker-Django4/README.md

 - requirements-stage{1-3}.txt: Python "pip" packages.
-Many modules are relevant to a particular project I'm working on and may probably be omitted.
+Many modules are relevant to a particular project I'm working on and may probably be omitted for your project.

 - xkcd_app/ Directory containing a sample Django application.

-- python-unsplash-1.1.0.tar A hacked version of the python-unsplash module.
+- python-unsplash-1.1.0.tar Hacked version of the python-unsplash module.
 This module appears  no longer maintained.
 After manually relaxing the dependencies it seems to compile and install OK.